PapaPeskwo/BugBusterX/README.md

 The script will upload the file to VirusTotal, wait for the analysis to complete, and display the results.
 If the file is safe, it will display "The file is safe."
 Otherwise, it will display the results from any antivirus engines that detected the file as suspicious or malicious.

+## Contributing
+Contributions are welcome.
+If you would like to contribute to this project, please fork the repository and submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.